Cherryberry112/AttendX/README.md

 # Project Overview

-AttendX is a modern web-based automated attendance system that utilizes real time face recognition technology to simplify classroom attendance.
-Instead of manually recording attendance, the system automatically detects, identifies and marks students through a classroom webcam.

-The system is designed to reduce classroom time, eliminate proxy attendance, automate attendance calculations and provide secure role based access for administrators, teachers and students.
+AttendX is a web based smart attendance management system that automates classroom attendance using real time face recognition technology.
+The platform provides dedicated portals for administrators, teachers and students, allowing efficient attendance management, face enrollment and attendance reporting.

 ---

 # Project Vision

-Traditional attendance systems consume valuable class time, are prone to proxy attendance and require manual calculation of attendance records.
-AttendX addresses these challenges by providing an automated, secure and efficient attendance management solution using facial recognition technology.
+The primary goal of AttendX is to modernize traditional attendance management by replacing manual roll calls with an intelligent automated solution.
+The system aims to improve accuracy, reduce classroom time, minimize proxy attendance and provide an efficient digital platform for managing attendance records.

 ---